Shutting Down Texas, New York, and Other Services

 Recently we decided to focus only on one city and the home cleaning industry.
 We no longer aim to grow in Texas and New York, and we no longer offer office cleanings and post-construction cleanings.
 From now we are only focusing on providing home cleaning services in the Chicago area.

-The only exception is if someone gives us a call to book a cleaning with King of Maids from those areas or seeks those services.
-Mainly we are keeping these openings for previous and current clients.
+The only exception is if someone gives us a call to book a cleaning with King of Maids from those areas or seeks those services or to provide enough work for the current Providers that we have in those cities.
+Mainly we are keeping these openings for previous and current clients as well as doing a bit of Yelp advertisement to make sure our current Providers have work.
 We also have a somewhat established reputation in those areas, and sometimes we get some calls.
 Without pushing, it isn't much since competition is WAY ahead of us these days, but it brings a bit of revenue, so we decided to keep them open in those cases.

 Why did we make this move?